 ALSO READUS government appeals Singapore teen blogger's asylum case Singapore economy speeds up in Q4, government warns of U.S. policy risks Vistara to enter into codesharing pact with Singapore Airlines HP to develop smart hill city near Waknaghat with Singapore Singapore private home sales in May fall 3.2 percent

+Two lakh to support the organisation.
+"It is heart-warming to see our youth spearhead this initiative and bring together the entire community to fight for this cause," CRY Program Head-South John Roberts said.
 Only collective action by various stakeholders - parents, teachers, and community apart the government could make sure that children were not deprived of their right to education and development, the release said.